David Frost, Baron Frost: Post-diplomatic career

 Frost left HM Diplomatic Service in 2013 to become CEO of the Scotch Whisky Association, a trade association.
-In 2015, in a hearing before the Scottish Parliament, he argued in favour of the UK's membership of the EU, noting that for a Briton on an average salary, the benefit of the UK being a member of the EU was around £1,500 a year.
+In 2015, in a hearing before the Scottish Parliament, he argued in favour of the UK's membership in the EU, noting that for a Briton on an average salary, the benefit of the UK being a member of the EU was around £1,500 a year.
 Frost was admitted as a liveryman of the Distillers' Company in 2016.
 It was in his capacity as CEO that he wrote an article before the Brexit referendum for Portland Communications, in which he supported the case for remaining in the EU's Single Market and said that leaving it would be "fraught with economic risk".

 After Boris Johnson became Secretary of State for Foreign and Commonwealth Affairs, Frost was appointed in November 2016 as his special adviser, serving until Johnson resigned from office in July 2018.

 In early 2019, Frost became CEO of the London Chamber of Commerce and Industry.
 He has also served as a public commentator on the European Union, global economic and commercial issues, and multilateral diplomacy, as a member of the Advisory Council of the eurosceptic think tank Open Europe, and between June and October 2016, through his industry role as head of the Scotch Whisky Association, as a member of the Scottish Government's Standing Council on Europe advising on Brexit.

+Since January 2024, Frost has been a member of the House of Lords Environment and Climate Change Committee.
+He was a trustee of the climate-sceptical Global Warming Policy Foundation until December 2024.
+The next month, he joined Net Zero Watch, which spun out of the Global Warming Policy Foundation and similarly campaigns for less government funding on climate action.